 4. Resolution: Be more mindful

-With the last three months passing by so quickly we wonder if we’re really at the moment.
+With the last three months passing by so quickly, we wonder if we’re really at the moment.
 The Holidays made us think about who we are, where we came from and where we want to get, but the stress and excitement hardly helped us to figure everything out.
 To get back in touch with yourself, your pain and desire meditation is a wonderful exercise.
-Though it’s not easy, especially when you never done it before, it’s definitely worth a try.
+Though it’s not easy, especially when you never did it before, it’s definitely worth a try.
 Our favorite meditation app that gives you a great free guide for beginners is Headspace.
-A calm, British voice helps you with feeling breathing — even thinking right — and with specific problems you might face like anxiety or anger issues.
+A calm, British voice helps you with feeling breathing — even thinking right — and with specific problems, you might face like anxiety or anger issues.

 Download here for free.